 We will continue working with each of our partners to manage their situation appropriately and in a way that is mutually beneficial for everyone.

 Our model of working is based on partnership and means both parties must recognise the need for forbearance and understanding of each other’s circumstances.

 Q. Why are you not offering as much of a rent concession to pubs that have received grants from the government?

 We have sought to follow government guidance on this and have been led in our decision-making by the Chancellor of the Exchequer, who on multiple occasions has stated that business support grants issued to small businesses such as pubs are there to help them continue to meet their biggest fixed costs – and he has specifically quoted rent as being one of those in the House of Commons.
 You can watch his comments by clicking here and watching from 32 minutes onwards.

 However, we are not asking any of this is to be paid to us while pubs are closed.

 The purpose of the grants is to keep cash flowing through the UK economy.
 It allows rent payments and other fixed costs to be met which in turn allows landlords to continue making payments to suppliers and allows the economy as a whole to benefit.

 The grants covered the first 12 weeks of closure, which is why our support was on a pub-by-pub basis at that stage.
-After 12 weeks’ government support would have run out which is why we are switching to a 90% rent credit for all tied pubs from that point onwards.
+After 12 weeks, we believe in most cases government support would have run out which is why we switched to a 90% rent credit for all tied pubs from that point onwards.

 Q. Why have other pub companies been able to cancel rent entirely but not Greene King?